J-wq/Physics-Informed-ML/README.md

   <em>The cut along the laser path shows the heat conduction in the material modeled by the PINN.</em>
 </p>

-The highest local difference between the solution from the PINN and FEM is 0.01, which is roughly 10%.
+The highest local difference between the solution from the PINN and FEM is 0.01 at the surface in front of the heat source.
 However, this larger difference only occurs at a comparably small region.
+In the remaining part, the PINN show good agreement to the FEM.
 <p>
   <img src='Images/FEM_PINN_Error_comparison.png' width=75% height=75% />
   <br>